top-comengineer/wcvendors/readme.txt

 * Percentage based commission split between the admin and the seller
 * Set commission rates at the product, vendor or global level
-* Fixed, fee, tiered commissions based on sales of products, vendor or price (Pro Feature)
+* Fixed, fee, tiered commissions based on sales of products, vendor or price, product category commissions (Pro Feature)
 * Sell vendor memberships (Paid Add On)

 **Product Management**

 * Vendors can manage their products from the WordPress Admin
 * Manage all product types and their options from the frontend dashboard (Pro Feature)
-* Manage and create atributes, variations (Pro Feature)
+* Manage and create attributes, variations (Pro Feature)
 * Manage shipping at the product level (Pro Feature)
 * Customers can review products.
 Vendors cannot modify these reviews (Pro Feature)